ThePalaceProject/virtual-library-card/README.md

         DEFAULT_SUPERUSER_FIRST_NAME = "superuser"

-### Other Settings

-`JWT_SECRET` needs to be set to any string, longer the better.
-The code uses this value to sign JWT tokens, which are currently only used for user verification emails.
-`BASE_URL` should be the target hosting environments hostname address with http schema, eg. locally it is "http://localhost:8000", where as in the cloud it would be something like "https://vlc.example.com"

 ### 6. Select what (website or/and API) will be deployed

 The website and API are in the same Django project and app.
 The `HAS_API` and `HAS_WEBSITE` flags allow to control